iceproductions/browser/README.md

 ## 💝 Acknowledgments

-* Thanks to the authors of Wexond for this wonderful piece of kit.
+- Thanks to the authors of Wexond for this wonderful piece of kit.
+- Thanks to the authors of Dot for this wonderful piece of browser.